 If you see small green worms on the undersides your kale or other brassica plants, you've got cabbage worms.
 Cabbage worms are the larval form of the Cabbage White butterfly (Pieris rapae, or Artogeia rapae).
 There are several types of worms that are called cabbage worms, but two species are the most common and most damaging to garden vegetables.
 In addition to cabbage, the worms can feed extensively broccoli, cauliflower, Brussels sprouts, collards, kale, mustard greens, turnip greens, radishes, turnips, rutabagas, and kohlrabi.

 It is useful to know what both the larva and the butterfly look like because seeing either near your plants most likely means that you'll start seeing damage to your brassicas (such as cabbage, broccoli, and kale.)
 The cabbage white butterfly has off-white wings, with one or two grayish-black spots per wing.
 The wingspan is roughly 2 inches across.
 The larva (the worm that does the actual damage) is a velvety green, inchworm-type caterpillar that is roughly 1 inch long.
 The eggs of the larvae are found on the undersides of leaves and are yellow and oval-shaped.

-The larva build a chrysalis in the fall and hatches as the Cabbage White butterfly in spring.
+The larva builds a chrysalis in the fall and hatches as the Cabbage White butterfly in spring.
 The butterfly feeds on nectar and lays single eggs on the undersides of plants of the brassicas family.
 The eggs hatch in five to seven days.
-The larva (cabbage worm) feeds voraciously on brassicas, building up energy to make its chrysalis and metamorphize over the winter.
+The larva (cabbage worm) feeds voraciously on brassicas, building up the energy to make its chrysalis and metamorphize over the winter.

 Signs of Cabbage Worm Infestation

 Effect on Garden Plants

 A serious infestation can result in the death of the plant, since the more leaves that the cabbage worm manages to eat, the more compromised becomes the plant's ability to photosynthesize.
 A minor infestation can make plants look unsightly but won't render them inedible.
 Just wash them carefully and inspect cabbage and broccoli for any cabbage worms that have made their way to the interior of the heads.

 Organic Controls for Cabbage Worms